groslapinbleu/blog-react-node/README.md

-This small blog project uses React for fronend and 2 node/express microservices for the backend.
+This small blog project uses React for the frontend and 2 node/express microservices for the backend.
 This is based on Udemy training "Microservices with Nodejs and React"